rosiecakes/django-docker-dojo/README.md

 ## Running the tests
 To run the full test suite, simply run:

-- `make setuptests` (This will install the test suite and dependencies)
+- `make setuptests` (This will install the test suite and dependencies.)
-- `make runtests` (This will run the test suite)
+- `make runtests` (This will run the test suite.)

-Other individual test utilities are also available:
+Individual test utilities are also available:

 - `make checksafety` (Checks for security holes or pre-deployment issues.)
 - `make checkstyle` (Checks for code style.)